TheRainbowPhoenix/PythonExtra/docs/sh/modgint-en.md

 keyreleased(key: int) -> bool
 ```

 `keydown()` only tells whether keys are pressed at a given time; it cannot be used to check when keys change from the released state to the pressed state or the other way around.
-To do this, one must either read individual events (which can be annoying) or use the functions described below.
+To do this, one must either read individual events (which can be annoying), remember which keys were pressed at the previous frame, or use the functions described below.

 `keypressed(k)` and `keyreleased(k)` indicate whether key `k` was pressed/released since the last call to `cleareventflips()`.
-Be careful, here "pressed/released" should be interpreted as "indicated pressed/released by events read" not as a real-time state change.
+As previously, here "pressed/released" means "as indicated by keyboard events read" not as a real-time state change.

-_Example._ A game loop could test both the immediate state of some keys and state changes forother keys by using immediate functions after `cleareventflips()` followed by `clearevents()`.
+_Example._ A game loop could test both the immediate state of some keys and state changes for other keys by using immediate functions after `cleareventflips()` followed by `clearevents()`.

 ```py
 # Render game...